-Besides the MLS, agents have access to a vast network of realtors, have the tools (MLS, CRM, developed social media and web presence, YouTube channels, etc.) to gain a wide, yet very targeted market exposure, and have a superior knowledge of the market trends and local neighborhood specifics.
+Besides the MLS, agents have access to a vast network of realtors, have the tools (MLS, CRM, developed social media and web presence, YouTube channels, websites, broker's opens, etc.) to gain a wide, yet very targeted market exposure, and have a superior knowledge of the market trends and local neighborhood specifics.
 Speaking of YouTube, check out our channel.

 3. Hidden Costs Can Add Up Quickly

 You may not know this but many realtors bear much of the burden of expenses related to getting your home marketed and sold.
 A list of expenses can include

-- membership access to the MLS (also not cheap)
+- membership access to the MLS (this is not cheap)

 - targeted social media campaigns

-- signage and print advertising (not much of a thing anymore, except with older agents)
+- signage and print advertising (not much of a thing anymore, but some still do it)

 - and of course, the opportunity cost of the time spent on the long and complex process of selling your home.

 These expenses come out from the agent’s uncertain future commission, and sellers with representation are often blissfully unaware of these costs.
 In fact, agents do all the work and pay marketing costs without getting paid for weeks or months (sometimes never, if there is no closing).

-4. Agents Are Better at Pricing (some agents, anyway)
+4. Agents Are Better at Pricing (most agents, anyway)

 It doesn’t matter how uniquely beautiful your house is (and how much you love it and how much work you’ve put into it).
 Sorry to break it to you but it won’t sell if you’ve priced it too high.
-Yeah, you may get really lucky if you come across a buyer to whom your house is a ‘love at first sight’ and who also has the money to back it up.
+Sure, you may get really lucky if you come across a buyer to whom your house is a ‘love at first sight’ and who also happens to have the money to act on this love.

 But chances are, you just can’t beat the market (ask anyone in finance).
 Not by much anyway.
 Yes, sure, it’s possible to get a bit of a premium, with a carefully planned approach and masterful marketing.
 We do it for our clients all the time.
 But you still have to be smart about pricing your home.